+During the reporting year we launched the VRB Justice Portal.
 The VRB Justice portal engages veterans and advocates with our case management processes allowing for the provision of documents online, viewing application status, history and filed documents, and receiving notification of events such as ADR or hearing dates.
-Plus, the VRB Justice Portal also allows group management for Ex Service Organisations with multiple practising advocates.
+Plus, the VRB Justice Portal also allows group management for Ex Service Organisations with multiple practicing advocates.

-During the reporting year we trialed the VRB Justice Portal with staff from the Department of Veterans' Affairs and key advocates and Ex Service Organisation (ESO) representatives.
+Prior to the launch, the VRB Justice Portal was trialed with staff from the Department of Veterans' Affairs, key advocates and Ex Service Organisation (ESO) representatives.